Erik-Debye/CattailsMods/README.md

 Materials/Software required:
 1. Undertales Mod Tool found here: https://github.com/krzys-h/UndertaleModTool/releases Please use the latest release and the 'net bundled' version.
 This version will install all needed dependencies to decompile and recompile the code.
 Make sure to extract its contents.
-2. Hg Patcher found here: https://github.com/SolventMercury/HgPatcher/releases Please download the file 'HGPatcher.csx'
+2. Hg Patcher found here:~~https://github.com/SolventMercury/HgPatcher/releases~~ Please download the file 'HGPatcher.csx' **EDIT 5/13/22**: Please use the script found here in my work for the time being [See Issue #1 for Details]: https://github.com/Erik-Debye/HgPatcher/tree/main/Scripts
 3. A mod from here.
 Download a zip of this directory, extract its contents.
 Each mod has two folders, an install folder and an uninstall folder.